luiztools/solana-examples/hello-world-solana/README.md

 # Hello World Solana
-A simple Solana programa written in Rust with tests.
+A simple Solana program (Hello World) written in Rust with tests.

 ## How to Run